cunybpl/nycet_pnp/src/content/guides/systems/electrical-distribution.md

 ### Mixed Panelboard

-A Mixed electrical panelboard supplies electricity to the lighting fixture system and other loads, typically receptacle circuits.
+A Mixed electrical panelboard supplies electricity to the lighting fixture system and other loads (typically receptacle circuits).
 Mixed panelboards typically exist in small or older facilities.
-The electricity from the primary or secondary switchgear enters from the top (or bottom) of the panelboard then splits across all of the branch circuits.
-The interior of a mixed panelboard will look similar to Figure 2 but the panel schedule will highlight a collection of different loads as shown in Figure 4.
+The electricity from the primary or secondary switchgear enters from the top or bottom of the panelboard and then splits across all of the branch circuits.
+The interior of a mixed panelboard looks similar to Figure 2, but the panel schedule highlights a collection of different loads as shown in Figure 4.

 <figure class="figure mb-4 mt-3">
     <a href="/images/systems/electrical-distribution/electrical distribution figure4.png">